A Visit to your School or Nursery

 Looking forward to dancing with you!

 We love nursery aged children at CeilidhKids!
-But unfortunately the adult / child ratio still applies - the wee ones still need an adult’s hand to hold, so ideally you will need at least half as many adults as children.
+But they need a ‘bigger partner’ to help them - they can’t follow the instructions by themselves.
+Wee ones need an adult’s hand to hold, so ideally you will need at least half as many adults as children.
 If your nursery class is in a school, we have found that P6s and P7s are very good at taking the role of helpers.
 If not, perhaps you could get some parent volunteers to come in.
 You could always divide the children into two groups and have a team of adults to support one group followed by the other.

 If ‘big helpers’ are impossible to find, we can still at least do something, and would be happy to come in and run just a one-off fun session for you with a couple of staff to assist.
 However ceilidh dancing really involves having partners, following instructions, and everyone doing the same thing at the same time, and this can be tricky for tinies without adult help.
 A group which is comprised almost entirely of under-5s is very limited in what they can achieve which resembles a ceilidh at all and you might be better just putting on a CD and letting them have a nice time…